pinhoti national recreation trail / pinhoti millennium legacy trail

-The Alabama Trails Association completed its first trail shelter, on Davis Mountain, with several Alabama Trail Clubs lending a hand and the Georgia Pinhoti Trail Club.
+The Alabama Trails Association completed its first trail shelter on Davis Mountain, with several Alabama Trail Clubs lending a hand and the Georgia Pinhoti Trail Association.
 The Log Cabin Kit was funded with a generous grant from Alabama Power.

 2007 february 17 ~ new footbridge / section 13.